zeropaper/web/src/pages/blog/hydra-1.0-stable-release.md

 ---
-published: true
 path: '/hydra-1.0-stable-release/'
-title: 'ORY Hydra v1.0 is here!'
-metaTitle: 'ORY Hydra v1.0 is here!'
 publishedAt: '2019-06-01'
-author: 'Aeneas Rekkas'
+author: aeneasr

-overline: Milestones
+title: 'ORY Hydra v1.0 is Here!'

-teaser: >
+teaser:
     We are very excited to announce the 1.0 release of ORY Hydra!

-category: Milestones
+overline: Releases
 ---

 We are very excited to announce the 1.0 release of